vitorgalvao/tiny-scripts/README.md

 Script to generate a podcast RSS feed for audiobooks

 ### strongpassword
-Script to get a strong password from https://www.grc.com/passwords.htm
+Script to get a strong password by leveraging multiple sources

 ### seren
 Script to rename files in a numerical sequence